ben854719/ben854719.github.io/README.md

 I am a lifelong learner with a passion for staying ahead of the curve.
 I’ve deepened my expertise in Cybersecurity through Coursera and Data Scientist: Natural Language Processing as part of Codecademy’s online program.
 My curiosity fuels a continuous pursuit of knowledge, especially in rapidly evolving fields like Agentic AI, large language models (LLMs), generative AI, and deep learning frameworks including TensorFlow, Keras, and PyTorch.
 I strive not only to understand cutting-edge technology, but to apply it meaningfully and responsibly.

+## Work Experience:

+Data Scientist (Freelance - UpWork)
+February 2025 -  Present:

+•	Work on various portfolio projects based on clients’ needs, such as AI, LLM, Generative AI, and Python.
+•	Reduce project completion by 20% through efficient data modeling and cleaning utilizing Pandas for CSV files.
+•	Optimize and debug software using C++ and JavaScript to enhance code efficiency by 20%, reduce bug resolution time by 30%, and improve system performance metrics for client projects.
+•	Strive to meet 100% clients’ expectations and maintain customer satisfaction during meetings.

 ## Technical Expertise:

 I have hands-on experience with various programming languages and technologies: